- Home

 To apply, print the application here:

-Disabled Veteran Exemption Instructions and Application
+Veteran with a Disability Exemption Instructions and Application

-Disabled Veteran Surviving Spouse Exemption
+Veteran with a Disability Surviving Spouse Exemption

-The exemption is available to surviving spouses of disabled veterans who had the disabled veteran exemption and who passed away prior to January 1 of the current year.
+The exemption is available to surviving spouses of disabled veterans who had the disabled veteran exemption and who passed away prior to Jan.
+1 of the current year.
 The property must be owner occupied and used as the primary residence of an owner-occupier who is the surviving spouse of a qualifying disabled veteran.
 The application deadline is July 1.
 The application is available from the Division of Veterans Affairs or the county assessor of the county in which the property is located, and must be returned to the county assessor.

 To apply, print the application here:

-Disabled Veteran Surviving Spouse Exemption Application
+Veteran with a Disability Surviving Spouse Exemption Application

 Gold Star Spouse Exemption